 No Goats, No Glory

 The Cypress Grove dairy is designed and managed primarily with the health and happiness of our herd in mind.
 Our animals have access to both pasture and well-ventilated, naturally-lit indoor areas — not to mention enough space and time for loafing between milkings to make our cheesemakers jealous.
 We even jokingly refer to the dairy as the “country club.”
-But don’t take our word for it; the American Humane Association endorsed our model dairy as Humane Certified with a 100 percent score three years running.
+But don’t take our word for it; we’ve received 100% scores from the American Humane Association and Certified Humane.

 Why a Model Dairy?